joymonkey/VelcheckPSI/README.md

 In the early days of the R2 Builders, Mike Velcheck designed and supplied a PSI for club members around the world.
 His design has been the basis for most PSI's since, all sharing the same footprint, many with an abundance of LEDs and fancy swipe animations, none as simple and plug-n-play friendly as Mikes.
 In December of 2021 Mike passed away.

 This project aims to bring back Mike Velcheck's great PSI design, so that it may continue to make its way into droids.
 Using a donor unit, I reverse clumgeneered Mike's PCB, making a couple of very minor tweaks to the layout.
-An unused capacitor was removed, in it's place is a Devo Energy Dome.
-The resulting Eagle PCB and schematic files are found within, along with gerber files for production, and Mike's own instruction manual.
+An unused capacitor was removed, in it's place is a powerful Devo Energy Dome (a nod to Mike's involvement with RadioStar Band).
+The resulting Eagle PCB and schematic files are found within this repository, along with gerber files for production, firmware .bin and Mike's own instruction manual.

 **Usage**